suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ## Dependency Template {#template-dependency}

-The goal of the Dependency template is to obtain, verify, and process a Dependency Manifest as appropriate.
+The goal of the Dependency template is to obtain, verify, and process a Dependency as appropriate.

 The following Commands are added to the shared sequence: